steven-exarcos/pass-documentation/developer-documentation/grant-loader.md

 PASS_CLIENT_PASSWORD= (value from .eclipse-pass.local_env in pass-docker PASS_CORE_BACKEND_PASSWORD)
 ```

-Copy your grant CSV file to grantloadertest dir
+- Copy your grant CSV file to `grantloadertest` directory:

-    Open a new terminal and cd to the pass-docker directory.
-You can checkout pass-docker from github here: https://github.com/eclipse-pass/pass-docker
+- Open a new terminal and cd to the pass-docker directory.

-Running Grant Loader Load
+#### Running Grant Loader Load

 For testing purposes, we need to associate nih-user to a grant row in the CSV.

-You can modify one of your grant rows to change the user fields to Ser,,Nihu,nihuser@jhu.edu,NIHUSER,118110
+- Modify one of your grant rows to change the user fields to: `Ser,,Nihu,nihuser@jhu.edu,NIHUSER,118110`
-    Open a new terminal
+- Open a new terminal window
-    cd to dir *above the grantloadertest dir.
+- cd to the directory that was created in the previous section: `grantloadertest`
-    Execute docker run -it -v ./grantloadertest:/data/grantloader --env-file ./grantloadertest/env.list --network host ghcr.io/eclipse-pass/jhu-grant-loader:1.6.0-SNAPSHOT -a load /data/grantloader/<your_file>.csv
+- Execute docker run -it -v ./grantloadertest:/data/grantloader --env-file ./grantloadertest/env.list --network host ghcr.io/eclipse-pass/jhu-grant-loader:1.6.0-SNAPSHOT -a load /data/grantloader/<your_file>.csv

 Once done, refresh the Grants tab in the browser to see your grant loaded.